Paperz-org/penta/docs/docs/guides/input/file-params.md

    ...
 ```

 For some [historical reasosns Django’s](https://groups.google.com/g/django-users/c/BeBKj_6qNsc) `request.FILES` is populated only for POST requests by default.
 When using HTTP PUT or PATCH methods with file uploads (e.g., multipart/form-data), request.FILES will not contain uploaded files.
-This is a known Django behavior, not specific to Django Ninja.
+This is a known Django behavior, not specific to Penta.

 As a result, views expecting files in PUT or PATCH requests may not behave correctly, since request.FILES will be empty.

 **Solution**

-Django Ninja provides a built-in middleware to automatically fix this behavior:
+Penta provides a built-in middleware to automatically fix this behavior:
-`ninja.compatibility.files.fix_request_files_middleware`
+`penta.compatibility.files.fix_request_files_middleware`

 This middleware will manually parse multipart/form-data for PUT and PATCH requests and populate request.FILES, making file uploads work as expected across all HTTP methods.